bytedance/android-inline-hook/doc/manual.md

 # Introduction

-shadowhook is an inline hook library for Android apps.
+**shadowhook** is an Android inline hook library which supports thumb, arm32 and arm64.

 # Features